DoomGuy41/Ford_Fiesta_MK8_Arduino/README.md

 PIN 13 : HS CAN LOW

-Menu keys : (Digital pin X to Ground )
+Menu keys : (Digital pin on arduino to Ground Arduino )

   OK PIN : 3